Local Government (Ireland) Act 1898

 The Local Government (Ireland) Act 1898 (61 & 62 Vict. c.
-37) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland that established a system of local government in Ireland similar to that already created for England, Wales and Scotland by legislation in 1888 and 1889.
-The Act effectively ended landlord control of local government in Ireland.
+37) was an act of the Parliament of the United Kingdom of Great Britain and Ireland that established a system of local government in Ireland similar to that already created for England and Wales by the Local Government Act 1888 (51 & 52 Vict. c.
+41) and for Scotland by the Local Government (Scotland) Act 1889 (52 & 53 Vict. c.
+50).
+The act effectively ended landlord control of local government in Ireland.

 Background

 From the 1880s the issue of local government reform in Ireland was a major political issue, involving both Irish politicians and the major British political parties.
 Questions of constitutional reform, land ownership and nationalism all combined to complicate matters, as did splits in both the Liberal Party in 1886 and the Irish Parliamentary Party in 1891.
 Eventually, the Conservative government of Lord Salisbury found it politically expedient to introduce the measures in 1898.

-The legislation was seen by the government as solving a number of problems: it softened demands for Home Rule from Nationalists, it eased the burden of agricultural rates on Unionist landlords, it created a more efficient poor law administration and it strengthened the Union by bringing English forms of local government to Ireland.
+The legislation was seen by the government as solving a number of problems: it softened demands for home rule from Nationalists, it eased the burden of agricultural rates on Unionist landlords, it created a more efficient poor law administration and it strengthened the Union by bringing English forms of local government to Ireland.

 The existing system and earlier attempts at reform

 Counties and baronies

-Each county and county corporate of Ireland was administered before the 1898 Act by a grand jury.
+Each county and county corporate of Ireland was administered before the Local Government (Ireland) Act 1898 by a grand jury.
 These bodies were made up of major landowners appointed by the assizes judge of the county.
 As well as their original judicial functions the grand juries had taken on the maintenance of roads, bridges and asylums and the supervision of other public works.
 The grand jury made proposals for expenditure known as "presentments" which required the approval of the assizes judge.
 The money to pay for the presentments was raised by a "county cess" levied on landowners and occupiers in the county, a form of rate tax.
 A second tier of administrative division below the county was the barony.
 A similar system operated at this level, with the justices of the area empowered to meet in baronial presentment sessions to raise a cess to fund minor works.

 By 1880 the members of the grand juries and baronial sessions were still overwhelmingly Unionist and Protestant, and therefore totally unrepresentative of the majority of the population of the areas they governed.
 This was because they had represented and were chosen from the actual taxpayers since the Middle Ages, and retiring members were normally replaced by similar taxpayers from the same social class.
 The understanding was that larger taxpayers had a greater motive to see that the tax money was spent properly.
 The Representation of the People Act 1884 created a much larger electorate that had very different needs and inevitably wanted to elect local representatives from outside a narrow social élite.
 By now public works such as roads and bridges were being funded increasingly by central government via the Office of Public Works.